FREE DELIVERY FOR ALL ORDERS OVER £50 (Excluding Bumblebee Colony Orders)

 You can store unopened nematode packs in a fridge but it is best to ensure you apply your nematodes as soon as possible for the best results.

-Asparagus Beetle Killer nematodes are harmless to humans, and safe to apply to edible plants.
+Asparagus Beetle Killer Nematodes are harmless to humans, pets and wildlife, and are safe to apply to edible plants.